-Proposed orders may be electronically submitted directly to chambers as an attachment to an e-mail and not submitted electronically through the court's CM/ECF System.
-The e-mail should include the case number and style in the subject line.
-Attorneys are encouraged to send proposed orders directly to chambers in Word or WordPerfect format.
-Special e-mail addresses for each judge are listed on the Court's web site.
-If the judge approves the proposed order, it will be electronically signed and filed in CM/ECF by court staff.
+Proposed orders must be submitted directly to chambers as an attachment to an e-mail with the case number and style included in the subject line.
+Special e-mail addresses for each judge are listed on the court's web site.
+If the judge approves the proposed order, it will be electronically signed and filed in the System.